zmrabbani/zmrabbani/README.md

 ## Hi there 👋, you can call me Zaki!

-Detail-oriented and hardworking Electrical Engineering⚡ student at Universitas Padjadjaran, Indonesia.
-Have an interest in programming, machine learning, deep learning, and internet of things.
+Bachelor of Electrical Engineering⚡ from Universitas Padjadjaran with a concentration in robotics, programming, and artificial intelligence.
+Active in organizations and committees at association, faculty, and university levels.
+Has experience as a laboratory assistant and also did an internship for three months as a research intern.

-I’m currently learning about Data Science 📊, Computer Vision 👁️, Natural Languange Processing 🎤, and Reinforcement Learning 🤖 at MSIB program form Kampus Merdeka with Orbit Future Academy.
+Have an interest in artificial intelligence such as Data Science 📊, Computer Vision 👁️, Natural Language Processing 🎤.

 📫 Reach me at: zakimaulana438@gmail.com